 Goddess Sati, also known as Dakshayani who is the Hindu Goddess of power and longevity.
 Sati was the daughter of Daksha, so she is called Dakshayani.
-She got the name Sati because she was the granddaughter of Brahma and Daksha being the Brahman’s son he named her daughter after the feminine form of “Truth” which is called “Sati”.
+She got the name Sati because she was the granddaughter of Brahma and Daksha being the Brahma’s son he named her daughter after the feminine form of “Truth” which is called “Sati”.
 According to the Devi Bhagavata Purana, both Sati and Parvati are the aspects of the Adi Shakti and the consorts of Lord Shiva.
-Sati is also known to be extremely fierce, frightening at the same time caring, loving and benevolent by nature.
+Sati is also known to be extremely fierce, frightening at the same time caring, loving, and benevolent by nature.

 About Goddess Sati

 Once Queen Prasuti and her husband, King Daksha had a desire to get a daughter, they requested Lord Brahma (Father of Daksha) for advice and he suggests them to meditate on goddess Adi Parashakti.
 After his advice, they immediately left the palace in order to appease all-powerful Devi.
 They both went into a deep forest and choose a suitable spot and started to meditate on the Deity.
 In spite of harsh weather conditions and wild animals, they quietly sat in meditation.
 Devi Adi Parashakti became quite pleased with the couples’ devotion, and she herself went to the spot in an effulgent form with thousands of hands and by holding infinite weapons.